usefulalgorithm/usefulalgorithm/README.md

 <details>
 <summary>Albums I've been listening to recently:</summary>

+- _A City Drowned in God's Black Tears_, by Infinity Knives, Brian Ennals
 - _Super Tecmo Bo_, by Boldy James, The Alchemist
-- _A City Drowned in God's Black Tears_, by Infinity Knives, Brian Ennals
-- _Like A Ribbon_, by John Glacier
-- _Music From The Merch Desk (2016 - 2023)_, by Aphex Twin

 </details>